Guardianship – Minor

 What happens when the minor turns 18 years old?

-When and where can I find forms to obtain guardianship in Mchenry county
+When and where can I find forms to obtain guardianship in McHenry county?

-You are advised to obtain the necessary forms from the Circuit Clerk’s office in advance of your court date.
+You are advised to obtain the necessary forms from the Circuit Clerk in advance of your court date.
 You should not wait until your court date to file your petition and pay your filing fee.
 48-hour notice is required to schedule a case for court.
 The necessary forms can be printed from the forms listed below.

 • Michael J. Sullivan Judicial Center